 It may even be that you are struggling to cope with your feelings more so than your partner.
 People may assume that this doesn’t happen (especially if you are a male partner), but it does.

 Was it my fault?

 Some partners feel a sense of failure because of what happened.
-That perhaps there is something wrong with their ability to father a child or that they didn’t do enough to protect their partner.
+Male partners may feel there is something wrong with their ability to father a child or that they didn’t do enough to protect their partner.

 It is important to know that miscarriages very rarely happen because of something you or your partner did or didn’t do.
 The most common cause of early miscarriages (the most common type of miscarriage) is chromosomal abnormalities in the baby, and these happen by chance.
 Talk to your doctor if you have any concerns.